Special Educational Needs & Disabilities

-How will Woolpit ARC prepare my child to start the setting or move on to a new setting
+How will Woolpit ARC prepare my child to start the setting or move on to a new setting or school?

 Our Preschool offers an introductory session for you and your child prior to your child’s start date, when there will be given the opportunity to discuss any requirements.
 This session gives us the opportunity to meet you and your family, and provides the opportunity for you to share with us details of your child’s needs and the involvement of other professionals.
 We can then agree with you a consistent approach to ensure the continuity of care for your child.